BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

     * Laney's Dwarves
     * Hyperion Hawks
     * Psycho Snow Midgets
- * Made Badass Creepers and Chubby/Tubby enemies use our unique-drop-chance selection for their unique drops
- * Removed putting "real" shields on Jack's Digistruct Clones during the storyline Warrior battle, and from the Handsome Sorcerer's Clones during the Dragon Keep DLC final battle.
  * Included necessary skinpool reassignment code in the mod itself, so we don't rely on anything from UCP.
  * Fixes some errant commas in various statements (didn't affect the mod itself